 This book is a must have for those pilots wishing to understand the operation of the avionic systems in most GA and Air Carrier aircraft.
 Pilots today need to have a better understanding of the systems to work with the technicians when troubleshooting problems.
 The goal for both books is also to provide study information for the NCATT Add-On Ratings.
 In the index of each book has a cross reference chart to help technicians find all of the subjects in each of the four current rating.

 Building on the previous two versions of Avionics Test Certification Test Study this book continues with a new name and more material.
 This book has all of the same 34 review subject areas that the original book had but now has more specific study information based on exit interviews with technicians who passed the test.
 This includes more targeted information about wave generation circuits, mechanical to electrical schematic reading and the principles of electronic voltage regulation.
 In one place, you will have a clear understanding of what subjects and to what level the test is given.
+This update includes all of the worksheets at the end of the sections.
+Answers are still provided in the appendix.

 This book provides information about how the NCATT AET rating has been accepted as a worldwide accreditation through ASTM International.
 This makes obtaining your Avionics Certification and the associated add-on ratings more valuable to potential employers.
 By having this certification standard recognized by a large worldwide organization, the opportunities that can be opened to a technician are boundless.